|VOLUME V. – No. 7.||TUESDAY, 30 JULY, 2019||PRICE: FREE|

 There are a number of conference events where IBM MQ will be featured in the coming months.
 Hopefully you’ll be able to sign up to one near you and obtain some MQ technical education.

-This months highlighted product information is a video showing how to use Trace Message in MO71.
+This months highlighted product information is a video showing how to simplify the MO71 GUI interface.

 IBM MQ Latest Maintenance